Insured-Retirement-Institute/.github/profile/readme.md

 ## Versioning

 Versioning will follow the format major.minor.patch.
-Follow this link to a list of firm's and the versions they support.
 Each version will follow the naming convention Major.Minor.Patch
 - Major: Add incompatible API changes
 - Minor: Add functionality in a backward compatible manner